 10. Thank you for helping us to achieve such great success this year.
 I have no doubt that your persistence and energy have helped us get to where we are today.
 The future of our company looks exciting with you on the team.
 I hope you have a fantastic Thanksgiving holiday with those you love.

 11. At this time of Thanksgiving, know that I have genuinely appreciated your efforts to find innovative solutions to the variety of problems we have faced this year.
-And perhaps even more, I have appreciated your capacity to find humor and happiness in your work when times have been tough.
+And perhaps even more, I have appreciated your capacity to do your work with a great attitude.
 Thank you, and Happy Thanksgiving!

 12. Enjoy your Thanksgiving.
-I wanted you to know that this year, one of the things I am thankful for is having someone with your high standards, persistence, and sense of humor on the team.
+I wanted you to know that this year, one of the things I am thankful for is having someone with your high standards and work ethic on the team.

-13. I love the creativity and drive you bring to your work.
+13. I love the work ethic and drive you bring to your work.
 You have helped your team and our business achieve things that I would never have thought possible.
 Keep doing what you are doing and have a wonderful Thanksgiving.

 14. This Thanksgiving, I wanted you to know that even though your work doesn’t get the attention of many others, I know all about the incredible work you are doing to keep our ship afloat.
 Thank you for your efforts, and I hope your Thanksgiving is full of happiness and all the people and things that you love.